Skip links

 Current legislation on blockchain and virtual assets in Costa Rica

-Bill for the regulation of cryptocurrency exchanges
+Bill to regulate cryptocurrency exchanges

-Bill No. 24,811 on reporting of cryptoasset service providers.
+Draft Bill No. 24,811 on reporting of cryptoasset service providers.

 This bill introduces the obligation for VASPs to report information to the Tax Administration, in line with the OECD’s CARF.
 The law seeks to improve tax transparency and combat tax evasion, money laundering and illicit financing, establishing a sanctioning regime and allowing the international exchange of information.